zhuyutian57/zhuyutian57/README.md

 ### About me

-I'm a graduate student at State Key Laboratory of Computer Science, ISCAS
+I'm a Ph.D. student at State Key Lab. of CS, ISCAS, advisered by [Zhilin Wu](http://lcs.ios.ac.cn/~wuzl).

+### Research Interests
+- Separation Logic
+- Memory safety analysis(based on model checking) on C and Rust
+- Program verification and analysis